timescale/docs/self-hosted/install/installation-windows.md

 import Windows from "versionContent/_partials/_psql-installation-windows.mdx";
 import WhereTo from "versionContent/_partials/_where-to-next.mdx";

-# Install self-hosted Timescale on Windows systems
+# Install self-hosted TimescaleDB on Windows systems

-You can host Timescale yourself on your Microsoft Windows system.
+You can host TimescaleDB yourself on your Microsoft Windows system.
 These instructions use a `zip` installer on these versions:

 *   Microsoft Windows 10